Mercedes-Benz OM642 engine

 The Mercedes-Benz OM642 engine is a 2987 cc, 24-valve, aluminium/aluminium block and heads diesel 72° V6 engine manufactured by the Mercedes-Benz division of Daimler AG as a replacement for the Mercedes straight-5 and straight-6 cylinder engines.

+By 2010 a BlueTEC version of the Mercedes Sprinter OM642 was released.
+The BlueTEC systems allowed the elimination of much of the EGR in that vehicle's engine, which as a result gave 188 HP compared to the non-BlueTec engine's 154 hp.

 The engine features common rail Direct injection and a variable nozzle turbocharger.
 The injection system operates at 1600 bar, while the compression ratio is 18.0:1.
 The engine features a counter-rotating balance shaft mounted between the cylinder banks to cancel the vibrations inherent to the 72 degree V6 design, and the crankpins are offset by 48 degrees to achieve even 120 degree firing intervals.
 In some heavy vehicle applications, Mercedes' BlueTec AdBlue urea injection is utilised for NOx reduction.
 In lighter vehicle applications, a NOx storage catalyst captures nitrous oxides, which are periodically purged (decomposed) by running the engine slightly rich.
 A particulate filter lowers soot, making this engine ULEV certified.
 Engine mass is 208 kg.
 Power output is 165 kW and 510 Nm of torque.
 For the 2007 model year, torque is raised to 540 Nm.

 At the beginning of summer 2017 the engine, together with Mercedes-Benz OM651 was under investigation by the Federal Motor Transport Authority in respect of the alleged emissions cheating scandal wherein the laboratory emissions testing produced a different amount of diesel exhaust fluid usage and lower emissions than in real world operating scenarios.